DevCycleHQ/devcycle-docs/docs/extras/permissions/permissions.md

 ## What Can Users Do?

 To ensure usability, all users are able to make any edits to a Feature when production targeting isn't enabled.
-Permissions Gating and it's protections come into play when production targeting is either enabled or a user is attempting to enable production.
+Permissions Gating and its protections come into play when production targeting is either enabled or a user is attempting to enable production.

 See below for the full details on what each user role can do when permissions are enabled.

 ### Members

+#### Can ✅

-- ✅ Configure Development and Staging Environments
+- Configure Development and Staging Environments
-- ✅ Configure **Inactive** Production Environments
+- Configure **Inactive** Production Environments

+#### Cannot ❌

+- Enable or Disable Production Environments Targeting
+- Configure **Active** Production Environments
-- ❌ Configure **Active** Production Environments, Variables and Variations
+- When Production is **Active**, Configure Variables and Variations
-- ❌ Change and manage Roles of all Users in the Organization
+- Manage Roles of all Users in the Organization

 ### Publishers

 Everything **Members** can do, plus

+#### Can ✅

-- ✅ Enable or Disable Production Environments Targeting
+- Enable or Disable Production Environments Targeting
+- Configure **Active** Production Environments
-- ✅ Configure **Active** Production Environments, Variables and Variations
+- When Production is **Active**, Configure Variables and Variations

+#### Cannot ❌

-- ❌ Change and manage Roles of all Users in the Organization
+- Manage Roles of all Users in the Organization

 ### Owners

 Everything **Publishers** can do, plus

+#### Can ✅

-- ✅ Change and manage Roles of all Users in the Organization
+- Manage Roles of all Users in the Organization

-For more information, checkout the [Organization Roles](/essentials/organizations#organization-roles) documentation.
+For more information, check out the [Organization Roles](/essentials/organizations#organization-roles) documentation.